eneko/eneko.github.io/projects/99-swift-problems/index.md

 asterisk (\*) are easy.
 If you have successfully solved the preceding problems you should be able to solve them within a few (say 15) minutes.
 Problems marked with two asterisks (\*\*) are of intermediate difficulty.
-If you are a skilled Scala programmer it shouldn't take you more than 30-90 minutes to solve them.
+If you are a skilled programmer it shouldn't take you more than 30-90 minutes to solve them.
 Problems marked with three asterisks (\*\*\*) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.
-The difficulties were all assigned for the Prolog problems, but the Scala versions seem to be of roughly similar difficulty.

 > Your goal should be to find the most elegant solution of the given problems.
 Efficiency is important, but clarity is even more crucial.
 Some of the (easy) problems can be trivially solved using built-in functions.
 However, in these cases, you learn more if you try to find your own solution.

+I have maintained the difficulties from the Scala and Prolog problems, as they should also apply to Swift.

 Problems are divided in seven categories: